camail-official/camail-official.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-The Computational Applied Mathematics & AI Lab (CAMAIL) is an independent research group at MPI-IS and ELLIS Institute Tübingen.
+The Computational Applied Mathematics & AI Lab (CAMAIL) is an independent research group at the Max Planck Institute for Intelligent Systems and the ELLIS Institute Tübingen headed by T. Konstantin Rusch.